- Home

 How to access: These client information leaflets are provided to BSAVA members as part of their member benefits and are also available for non-members to purchase as part of the Formulary Plus subscription or the client leaflet subscription.
 Please note that these leaflets are intended for use as part of a veterinary consultation.
 They should not be made available on public pages of your practice website.
 Leaflets are updated periodically so please check you are using the latest versions.

-Formats: Leaflets are provided in PDF format, as PNG image files and also as TinyURL links and QR codes that give clients direct access to the leaflet.
+Formats: Leaflets are provided in PDF format and also as TinyURL links and QR codes that give clients direct access to the leaflet.

 -